Glam Media moves closer to IPO, filing seen in Q2

 Glam was valued at $950 million when it acquired social networking service Ning for $150 million earlier this year, sources said.

-The company, which works with more than 1,000 brand advertisers including Nike and Lexus, competes with Yahoo Inc and Google Inc in the online advertising market.
+The company, which works with more than 1,000 brand advertisers including Nike and Lexus, competes with Yahoo Inc (YHOO.O) and Google Inc (GOOG.O) in the online advertising market.

 Glam is moving towards an IPO as it nears the 500 shareholder threshold, a rule which would require the company to file public reports of its financial performance by 2013, according to the sources.